Home

 This can lead to more stress in your daily life as your mind starts to function less than optimal under chronic stress.

-Effects Off The Mind
+Effects on The Mind

 Psychologically, someone who is under a lot of stress can suffer from mood swings, anxiety, depressions, spurts of anger, irritability and lack of concentration.
 All this can be caused by the initial stress symptoms.